 The company assures to strictly comply with all formalities including timely submission of all applicable report and returns in the prescribed format with regards to cash & suspicious transaction qualifying under PML Rules directly to FIU-IND through the designated Principal Officer(s) of the company.
 However, as had been earlier advised, there is no need for submission of NIL report in respect to the above.
 Further, the company and its employees shall maintain strict confidentiality of the fact of furnishing/reporting details of suspicious transactions.

 The Company’s internal audit and compliance functions shall have an important role in evaluating and ensuring adherence to the KYC policies and procedures.
-As a general rule, the compliance function shall provides independent evaluation of the Companies own policies and procedures including legal and regulatory requirements.
+As a general rule, the compliance function shall provide independent evaluation of the Companies own policies and procedures including legal and regulatory requirements.
 The Company shall ensure that its audit machinery is staffed adequately with individuals who are well-versed in such policies and procedures.
 Concurrent / Internal Auditors shall specifically check and verify the application of KYC procedures at the branches and comment on the lapses observed in this regard.
 The compliance in this regard shall be put up before the Audit Committee of the Board on quarterly intervals.

-Company shall educate Customers on the objectives of the KYC programme so that Customer understands and appreciates the motive and purpose of collecting such information.
+The Company shall educate Customers on the objectives of the KYC program so that Customer understands and appreciates the motive and purpose of collecting such information.
 The Company shall prepare specific literature/ pamphlets, terms and conditions etc. so as to educate the Customer about the objectives of the KYC programme.
 The front desk staff shall be specially trained to handle such situations while dealing with Customers.

 Company shall pay special attention to any money laundering threats that may arise from new or developing technologies including online transactions that may favor anonymity, and take measures, if needed, to prevent their use in money laundering.
 Company shall ensure that any remittance of funds by way of demand draft, mail/telegraphic transfer or any other mode for any amount is affected by cheques and not against cash payment

 Where Company is unable to apply appropriate KYC measures due to non-furnishing of information and/or non-operation by the Customer, Company shall terminate Financing/Business Relationship after issuing due notice to the Customer explaining the reasons for taking such a decision.
-Such decision shall be taken with the approval of Chairman & Managing Director or key managerial persons authorized for the purpose.
+Such decision shall be taken with the approval of Chairman & Managing Director or key managerial persons authorized for the purpose